 Remember, any caffeine ingestion can impact hydration.

-Be conscious of this, but don’t be afraid to consume caffeine before training since there are many benefits to be had from tea and bulletproof coffee before training!
+Be conscious of this, but don’t be afraid to consume caffeine before training since there are many benefits to be had from tea and Bulletproof Coffee before training!
 Don’t mistake the importance of hydration for being something which only includes drinking water!

-Concluding Thoughts on the Importance of Hydration
+Concluding Thoughts – The Benefits of Proper Hydration

 When you engage in any competition or go for workouts in a severely dehydrated state, it will affect your performance negatively.